 Dr. Doherty provides a free quarterly student group.
 Please contact him for dates and access.

 What if I have experienced natural disasters or nature-based trauma?

-The present reality is that climate change impacts are no longer distant in time or location.
+Climate change impacts are no longer distant in time or location.
 Individuals around the world, including those in affluent societies, are experiencing climate-related disasters.
-Further, those with environmental values are likely to have experienced distress or grief due to issues like environmental degradation or extinction.
-So, some experience of disasters or trauma is expected to be normative.
+So, some experience of disasters is expected.
 However, the consultation service is not designed to address untreated trauma or mental health injuries among the participants.
 Please contact Dr. Doherty for other avenues of support.

-What if I am questioning my suitability for the consultation, in terms of my diversity or disability, or would benefit from accommodations to attend the group?
+What if I am questioning my suitability for the group, or need accommodations?

-The group recognizes that, historically, many stereotypes or discrimination may have been associated with outdoor recreation activities or environmental activities.
-In truth, all humans have rightful and worthy place in nature.
+Historically, stereotypes and discrimination has been associated with outdoor recreation and environmental activities.
+In truth, all humans have a rightful and worthy place in nature.
 Please contact Dr. Doherty about your fit and comfort with the consultation.

 What technology and equipment are required?

-Consultation requires a reliable internet connection, hardware and software to access Zoom-style synchronous video conferencing, and if possible, a phone or skype connection as back up.
+The consultation group requires a reliable internet connection, hardware and software to access Zoom-style synchronous video conferencing, and a phone or skype connection as back up.
 Contact Dr. Thomas Doherty if you have technical questions.